jtanderson2/aci-ansible/policy-group-update/README.md

 The playbook has user interactive APIC username/password which for the sandbox is admin/!v3G@!4@Y

-Amend the CSV to match your use-case and run from within the project root folder with:
+Amend the CSV and playbook to match your use-case and run from within the project root folder with:

 ```ansible-playbook policy-group-update.yaml```